The four pillars of SEO are:

 Just remember, off-page SEO can be one of the most difficult aspects of building a website.
 It will take time and energy to do.
-Continue to do the small things and get small wins when you can, and eventually, they will all add up to a good domain authority for your website.
+Continue to do the small things and get small wins when you can.
+They will all add up to a good domain authority for your website.

-These 4 pillars of SEO don’t need to be overwhelming.
-Break them into their respective sections and work on them independently of each other.
+These four pillars of SEO don’t need to be overwhelming.
+Break them into their respective sections and work on them independently.
 There are no bonus points for getting a website up and running faster than others.
 So take your time and work through all the sections to make sure that your foundation is strong and can be built upon for years to come!

 Clear Door SEO, an SEO agency in Portland Oregon would be happy to provide any information you may need regarding the SEO pillars we covered.
 Or even a free site audit to make sure your website has the necessary infrastructure to be successful.